California Housing and Homelessness Agency: Background

 Newsom submitted his proposal to the Little Hoover Commission on April 4, 2025.
 On May 29, the commission favorably recommended the proposal to the Legislature with additional recommendations, including allowing the creation of a “one-stop shop” for state financial assistance to build affordable housing to go into effect immediately.

 The commission recommended additional homelessness-related programs being merged into the CHHA from multiple other agencies and departments, including the California Health and Human Services Agency (Department of Social Services, Department of Health Care Services, Department of Community Services and Development), California State Treasurer, Governor's Office of Emergency Services, Department of Veterans Affairs and California Department of Corrections and Rehabilitation.
 In particular, due to constitutional constraints, the Commission recommended striking a formal deal between the offices of Governor and Treasurer to “create a unified application and review process” for all their respective affordable finance programs.

 The proposal was submitted to the 2025 session of the Legislature on May 14, 2025, with the legislature having until July 4 to consider the proposal.
 Absent legislative rejection by simple majority in either house, the plan took effect on July 5, 2025.
-Implementation of the plan is set to take effect by July 1, 2026, by which time the BCSH is set to be dissolved and both the CHHA and BCSA will become active.
+Implementation of the plan was set to take effect by July 1, 2026, by which time the BCSH dissolved and both the CHHA and BCSA became active.

+The Housing Development and Finance Committee, consisting of BCSHA Secretary Tomiquia Moss, HCD Executive Director Gustavo Velasquez and CalHFA Executive Director Tony Sertich, first met on May 26, 2026.
+Newsom appointed Jonathan Klein as Executive Director of the HDFC on May 14, 2026.

+Tomiquia Moss was sworn in as the inaugural CHHA Secretary on June 30, with Sasha Kergan being sworn in as Undersecretary.